Dental Fillings Yardley, PA

 Is a dental filling painful?

-Once the local anesthetic is administered you will feel only mild pressure at times while we prepare the tooth and place the filling.
-You may experience minor discomfort after this wears off but over-the-counter pain medication is typically sufficient.
+Once we administer the local anesthetic, you will feel only mild pressure while we prepare the tooth and place the filling.
+After this wears off, you may experience minor discomfort, but over-the-counter pain medication is typically sufficient.
 Dr. Kalochie is highly skilled and experienced in placing dental fillings, providing exceptional care and results for patients with tooth decay.

-Every insurance company is different and if you have dental benefits they may cover at least a part of the cost of your dental filling.
-We will work with you to provide an estimate of your portion of the cost and will submit your insurance for your direct reimbursement.
+Every insurance company is different, but if you have dental benefits, they may cover at least a part of the cost of your dental filling.
+We will work with you to provide an estimate of your portion of the cost.
+We can submit a request to your insurance company for direct reimbursement.

 Can I eat after a dental filling?

-One of the benefits of composite and ceramic fillings is that once cured with the special light the surface is hardened.
-While it is possible to eat right away we may recommend avoiding crunchy or sticky foods or snacks for a few hours until the local anesthetic has worn off.
+One of the benefits of composite and ceramic fillings is that once cured with a special light, the surface hardens.
+While it is possible to eat right away, we may recommend avoiding crunchy or sticky foods or snacks for a few hours until the local anesthetic has worn off.

 While numb, it is possible to bite down with greater strength or at an angle that could damage your teeth.
-This is also recommended to protect the gums and soft tissues that may be irritated after the procedure.
+The dentist also recommends it to protect the gums and soft tissues irritated after the procedure.